 Researchers at IRI THESys have joined forces in different working groups to exchange ideas, concepts and case studies on cross-cutting topics – such as decolonization, mining or modeling.
 The working groups below showcase running initiatives mainly created, developed and organised by doctoral and postdoctoral researchers.

-We currently hold a bi-weekly meeting, in which we present and discuss relevant texts from Decolonial Studies and other currents of critical thought.
-We also work on the development of our own texts and comment on the work of close colleagues and guests, with the aim of producing a fruitful and transversal dialogue.
+We hold a monthly meeting to present and discuss relevant texts from Decolonial research and other currents of critical thought.
+We also work on developing our own texts and commenting on the work of close colleagues and guests, aiming to produce a fruitful and transversal dialogue.
 In June 2021, we held an Interdisciplinary Dialogue on Decolonizing Academia at IRI THESys which explored how coloniality influences knowledge production within academia.

 You can follow our reading sequence here.

 For any collaboration, please do not hesitate to contact us.

 We initiated the Mining Working Group in 2018 as more and more researchers interested in studying different aspects of global mining practices and processes joined IRI THESys.
 Envisioned and enacted as a space of reflexive exchange, the Working Group brings IRI researchers working on different types and aspects of mining and resource extraction in dialogue.

 Through our current research, we cover various forms of extractivisms and alternatives in Central Asia (Kyrgyzstan), East Africa (Tanzania) and Latin America (Chile and Colombia).
 Our research is interdisciplinary, multi-method and speaks to critical geography, political ecology, anthropology, institutional economics, and cognate scholarships.
 For a snapshot of these mining research projects, you can read three in-depth research stories here.

 We welcome your queries and interest in potential collaboration with our thought collective.